New aircraft types could exacerbate travel delays

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "VLJ Emergence Could Hamper Efforts to Curb Air Transport Delay".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "VLJ Emergence Could Hamper Efforts to Curb Air Transport Delay".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.